 - There are three hepatitis A containing vaccines available for use in the United States.
 VAQTA,11 an inactivated hepatitis A virus vaccine, manufactured by Merck; HAVRIX,12 an inactivated hepatitis A virus vaccine manufactured by GlaxoSmithKline; and TWINRIX,13 a combination vaccine containing both inactivated hepatitis A virus vaccine (HAVRIX) and recombinant hepatitis B vaccine (ENGERIX-B), manufactured by GlaxoSmithKline.
 The CDC recommends that children receive two doses of hepatitis A vaccine with the first dose administered between the ages of 12 and 23 months, and the second dose given 6 months later;14

 - Common side effects from the hepatitis A vaccine include soreness around injection site, headache, low-grade fever, and fatigue.15 Reported serious side effects following hepatitis A (VAQTA, HAVRIX, & TWINRIX) vaccination include anaphylaxis, thrombocytopenia, encephalopathy, multiple sclerosis, Guillain-Barre Syndrome, and more;16 17 18

-- Using the MedAlerts search engine, as of February 28, 2019, there have been more than 40,637 reports of hepatitis A vaccine reactions, hospitalizations, injuries and deaths following hepatitis A vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 141 related deaths, 3,246 hospitalizations, and 851 related disabilities;
+- Using the MedAlerts search engine, as of June 30, 2020, there have been more than 43,554 reports of hepatitis A vaccine reactions, with over 34 percent (14,844) of reaction occuring in children under 3 years of age.
+Reports made to the federal Vaccine Adverse Events Reporting System (VAERS) note hospitalizations, injuries and deaths following hepatitis A vaccinations, including 153 related deaths, 3,423 hospitalizations, and 917 related disabilities;

 Food & Drug Administration (FDA)